Table of contents:

 - Width = 4 to 6 cm, depending on the thickness of the fabric.

-How to mark the location of the buttonhole?
+How to mark the buttonhole location?

-- Trace the Location of the Buttonhole
+- Marking the Buttonhole Location

-- Positioning Landmarks with Pins
+- Positioning Markers with Pins

-- Reinforce the area with iron-on adhesive
+- Reinforce the Area with Fusible Interfacing

 - Blue thread: Corresponds to the width of the buttonhole.